denisviklov/pytaba/README.md

+#Pytaba

-Pytaba is a async implement of image board on top of Tornado and SocketIO.
+Async realtime imageboard on top of Tornado and SocketIO.

 Quick start:
 ```shell
 cd /your/pytaba